Public Access Projects

 To be able to explore the Chesapeake, residents and visitors first need places where they can access it.
 With 98% of the Chesapeake’s shorelines in private ownership, the Conservancy has made it a priority to partner with the National Park Service Chesapeake Bay Office to develop and enhance public access along the John Smith Chesapeake Trail as participation in fishing, canoeing, kayaking and other recreational activities continues to grow.

-By working with the National Park Service and local partners to establish and improve public access facilities for the John Smith Chesapeake Trail, we are helping visitors get out on the water and view the same landscapes Captain John Smith experienced over 400 years ago.
+By working with the National Park Service and local partners to establish and improve public access facilities for the John Smith Chesapeake National Historic Trail, we are helping visitors get out on the water and view the same landscapes Captain John Smith experienced over 400 years ago.
 These partner efforts strive to fill in the gaps in access identified in the Chesapeake Bay Watershed Public Access Plan.
 This plan emerged as a way to reach the goal put forth in the President’s Executive Order (EO) of adding 300 new public access sites across the watershed by 2025.
 The Conservancy was the lead non-profit advocate for inclusion of this goal in the Executive Order and is the lead advocate for the National Park Service’s Chesapeake Bay Gateways and Watertrails program, which provides grants to create new public access areas in the watershed.
-So far, 108 sites have been added since 2010.
-For a map of all the access sites on the John Smith Chesapeake Trail, click here.
+So far, 132 sites have been added since 2010.

 Though, of course, there is no substitute for getting out and seeing first-hand the beauty of the Chesapeake and its great rivers, or how awesome it is to see an osprey dive and catch a fish, or a great blue heron stalk its prey — the reality is that in today’s world people are busy.
 They don’t always have the time or perhaps the access to go out and see these things first-hand.